jjwithanr/obsidian_bible_study/docs/Old Testament/Malachi/Malachi1.md

 Is God pleased with campus ministries today?
 Does He not shut down those who produce useless fires?
 It all traces back to their leaders.
 #jj

+#### v.13
+>And you say, 'What a burden!' and you sniff at it contemptuously," says the LORD Almighty.
+"When you bring injured, crippled or diseased animals and offer them as sacrifices, should I accept them from your hands?" says the LORD.

 #### v.14
 >"Cursed is the cheat who has an acceptable male in his flock and vows to give it, but then sacrifices a blemished animal to the Lord.
 For I am a great king," says the LORD Almighty, "and my name is to be feared among the nations.